-Research related to the effect of obesity on menstrual cycle disorders comes from the continents of Asia, Europe and Australia, consisting of various countries including the UK, China, Taiwan, India and Australia.
+Research related to the effect of obesity on menstrual cycle disorders comes from the continents of Asia, Europe and Australia, a.
+Forest Plot consisting of various countries including the UK, China, Taiwan, India and Australia.
 The description of each study can be seen in Table 2.